ShreyKrSaxena/Insurance_bot/helpdesk/data/nlu.md

 - cr is closed
 - cr is implemented

-##intent:create
-- creating a jira for you
-- creating a CR for you
-- creating a incident for you
-s
+##intent:affirm
+- yes
+- indeed
+- of course
+- that sounds good
+- correct